 The software isn't ready either

 Both Samsung Galaxy Fold and Huawei Mate X depend on Google's Android operating system.
 And as these phones aren't made by Google, their extra screens, folds, unusually placed notches and such like add a pervading issue in how adaptations to the software will work.
-Or won't, more to the point, because third-parties will likely need to invest time in getting their apps to work correctly.
+Or won't, more to the point, because third-parties will likely need to invest time in getting their apps to work correctly - time which they may not be willing to invest.

 Do people really want a folding phone anyway?